developersCradle/git-complete/README.md

 Merging title-change branch to current branch
 - `git merge title-change`

-Fast foward merge is possible if there is no changed made on the target branch
+Fast-forward merge is possible if there is no changed made on the target branch

 <img src="FastForwardBranchStart.PNG" alt="alt text" width="300"/>

-Branch merge whitout fast foward
+Branch merge whiteout fast-forward

 <img src="branchMergeNoFF.PNG" alt="alt text" width="300"/>

-**Upper line** what is from master and **bottom line** what is from realwork branch
+**Upper line** what is from master and **bottom line** what is from real work branch

 - `git merge add-copyright -no-ff`

 **HEAD** is referring to masters
 - HEAD points to current branch
-	- When checkout to another branch -> so does head update pointing to this branch
+	- When checkout to another branch → so does head update pointing to this branch

 Check where HEAD points in your machine! `cat .git/HEAD`

-During resolving the merge git will save original copy of the mergeconflicts for backup
+During resolving the merge git will save original copy of the merge conflicts for backup

 Rebase is getting changes from one branch to another
 - `git rebase master`